-New A.A.S. programs with Ford, Chrysler, Subaru and Audi are projected to increase full time enrollment by 96 students per year.
+New A.A.S. program cohorts as well as new programmings are projected to increase full time enrollment by 96 students per year.
 An additional 2 cohorts (24 students each) for existing automotive programs is also anticipated.
 Estimated annual revenue for these full-time programs are as follows: